• Skip to main content

 Microsoft corporate clients can configure Tamper Protection through Microsoft Intune.
 Home Edition users can find the setting in the Windows 10 security application.

-Microsoft says this feature is evolving over time with the systems.
-So there are some users who can see the new option, while others may not yet see it.
+Microsoft says this feature evolves across systems over time.
+So there are some users who can see the news , while others may not see it yet.

 To enable or disable the new feature in Home versions of Windows 10: